“THE GOOD LIFE IS MY FAVOURITE FESTIVAL” - MIKE GARRY

 We're incredibly proud to be Mike's favourite festival.
 Here's why, in his own words...

-Price.
 I’m very tight.
 I don’t really like paying money for things.
-Neither do you if you admit to yourself.
-That's another reason I love The Good Life Experience – A weekend camping ticket is £155 for an adult.
-Compare that to Glastonbury, Leeds/Reading as a matter of fact, compare to all of them.
+Neither do you if you admit it to yourself.
+That's another reason I love The Good Life Experience – A weekend camping ticket is good value.
+Compare it to Glastonbury, Leeds/Reading as a matter of fact, compare to all of them.
 It’s the best.
-An adult day ticket is £79, youth day ticket is £45 and under 12’s are free.
-You’d spend that on a day trip to Alton Towers just to throw up after going on rides that your kids bullied you into going on.
+An adult day ticket for the Saturday is a great choice too.
+They’ve got good youth pricing and under 12’s are free if you book early enough, and only a few quid if you don’t.
+You’d spend the same on a day trip to Alton Towers just to throw up after going on rides that your kids bullied you into going on.

 Do something different this weekend and bring the dog.

-We love Mike.
-And we know loads of you do too.
-Be sure to catch him performing on the Main Stage on Sunday afternoon.
-Or catch him sat next to you at your favourite talk / workshop / demo.
+We love Mike, and you might just catch him sat next to you at your favourite talk / workshop / demo.
 Just give him a wide berth at the axe throwing!